zerotier/libzt/docs/zt_sdk_primer.md

 As you can see, your app's logic somehow interacts with a networking layer, the calls then would go to the system and eventually interact with the kernel's network stack.

-Now suppose you've added a ZeroTier shim to your app, since our shim will intercept the network calls we can actually define new behaviour for them.
+Now suppose you've linked ZeroTier into your app, since our API will intercept the network calls we can actually define new behaviour for them.
 Here's an example of how network flow would be handled for a ZeroTier-enabled app:
 ![Image](img/zt_app_flow.png)

-For instance, after you've added one of our shims to your app, when your applcation attempts to establish a connection over a socket the following happens:
+When your applcation attempts to establish a connection over a socket the following happens:

 - application calls `socket()`
 - our library's `zt_socket()` is executed instead